wu87988622/ohara/ohara-manager/README.md

 # Ohara Manager

-This repository contains Ohara manager itself (an HTTP server built with node.js) and Ohara manager client (Ohara fastdata UIs built with React.js ).
+This repository contains Ohara manager itself (an HTTP server built with node.js) and Ohara manager client (Ohara UIs built with React.js ).
 In the following docs, we refer **Server** as Ohara manager and **Client** as Ohara manager client.

 ## Initial machine setup